Umeda Station: Japan Freight Railway

 Umeda Freight Terminal of Japan Freight Railway Company (JR Freight) was a freight terminal on the Umeda Branchline (unofficial name) of the Tōkaidō Main Line owned by West Japan Railway Company (JR West).
 The station was built to separate freight services from Ōsaka Station and began operation on December 1, 1928.
 The yard of the terminal was located to the north, literally in the backyard, of the Ōsaka Station.

 The freight terminal ceased to handle freight on March 16, 2013 and its function was succeeded by newly established Suita Freight Terminal and other nearby yards.
 The station was officially closed on March 31, 2013.
 The site, commonly called Ōsaka Station North Area (ja:大阪駅北地区, Ōsaka-eki Kita-chiku) or Ume-kita (うめきた), will be redeveloped.

-The JR West Limited Express trains still use the freight line to transfer from the Osaka Loop Line to the JR Kyoto Line bypassing Ōsaka Station.
-No passenger trains have stopped at Umeda Station of JR Freight.
+A portion of the line was moved underground in 2023, resulting in an addition of underground passenger platforms at Ōsaka Station which was previously bypassed.
+The JR West Limited Express trains still use the freight line to transfer from the Osaka Loop Line to the JR Kyoto Line.
+No passenger trains had stopped at Umeda Freight Station itself.